Foreign relations of South Sudan

-The foreign relations of South Sudan are the relations between the Republic of South Sudan and sovereign states and international organizations.
-The establishment of the relationships followed the formation of the South Sudanese state on 9 July 2011.
-South Sudan's former parent country Sudan became the first state in the world to recognize South Sudan.
+The Republic of South Sudan established relations with sovereign states and international organizations following independence on 9 July 2011.
+South Sudan's former ruling country of Sudan was the first state in the world to recognize South Sudan.

 Foreign policy

 In the immediate aftermath of the country's independence, South Sudan's foreign policy prerogative was seen as a challenge in the quest to balance relations between the West, other African states and the Arab states.
 Since independence, South Sudan has sought to shed its reliance on Sudan, reportedly planning to introduce the Swahili language and orient itself toward East Africa.

-Chronology of relations
+Diplomatic relations

-Sudan was the first country to recognise the independence of South Sudan on 8 July 2011, 1 day prior to independence.
+Sudan was the first country to recognise the independence of South Sudan on 8 July 2011, one day prior to independence.
 Four other states followed suit on 8 July.
 Over 25 countries had recognised the country on 9 July, including all permanent members of the United Nations Security Council.

 On 14 July 2011, South Sudan was admitted as a member of the United Nations without a vote or objections raised by its members.

-Both before and after South Sudan admission to the UN, many states have issued official explicit statements about its diplomatic recognition and some have established diplomatic relations with it.
-In less than half a year the number of recognitions reached over 115 and the number of relations established over 50.